Figuring out what it takes to make different things on the pottery wheel can sometimes be a bit of a challenge.

 As you can see in the picture above I have the ring holder flipped upside down into a finished trimming cup I have laid off to the side.
 The same technique I use for trimming the bottom.
 This way the cone of the ring holder will have no pressure applied to it so you can trim and glaze the bottom with no problem.

-- Choose your brush.
-I’m going to use a small Hacky brush.
-When using a brush, you don’t want to brush your glaze on hard.
-You will want it to flow it on, which decreases your chances of streaking and gets enough glaze on.
+I’m going to use a small Fan Brush.
+When using a brush, you don’t want to brush your glaze on too hard.
+You will want it to flow on, which decreases your chances of streaking and gets enough glaze on.
+Check out How to Brush Glaze Pottery.

 The final firing takes 12 to 13 hours with a 15-minute hold when it reaches peak temperature.
 It may take longer depending upon how long it takes the kiln to heat up and cool down.